Linaro/website/_posts/current/blog/2020-09-24-open-on-chip-debugger-ocd-at-linaro.md

 ---
 layout: post
-title: Open On-Chip Debugger (OCD) at Linaro
+title: Open On-Chip Debugger (OpenOCD) at Linaro
 description: Linaro has been actively involved in the OpenOCD project since 2016.
 In this article Omair Javaid takes a closer look at the software development tool.